MarcoGasparini00/DataCrafters/README.md

 # DataCrafters
-DataCrafters' group work about football Open Data.
+## DataCrafters' group work about a Graph Database for football Open Data - University of Padua, 2023
+The overall goal of this work is to collect, clean and organize statistics about football players and clubs, in order to create a Graph Database allowing to query and analyze them.

-URLs of the datasets:
+Here are the URLs of the datasets we have used:
 * https://www.kaggle.com/datasets/jashsheth5/indepth-soccer-statistics-xg-xa-and-more <br>
   Our main source.
 The dataset contains detailed seasonal statistics for every player from top European leagues from season 14/15 to season 19/20.
 * https://www.kaggle.com/datasets/davidcariboo/player-scores <br>